 Following a Boeing 767 control problem yesterday, investigators have fresh data that could explain possible mechanical anomalies with the aircraft's elevator.
 An American 767 experienced pitch control "difficulties" on approach to Paris Charles de Gaulle yesterday, forcing pilots to use horizontal stabilizer trim to get the plane down, U.S. investigators reported.
 The airplane, Flight 48 from Dallas with 137 passengers and crew on board, was descending through 6,000 feet when the ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "American 767 Has Pitch Problem; NTSB Looks Into Elevator Issues".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "American 767 Has Pitch Problem; NTSB Looks Into Elevator Issues".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.